kwenealete/Tracker/README.md

 # Build Project

-To build this project, mysql must be install first.
+To build this project, mysql must be installed first.

 If that has not been done yet, find the installation links here:
 Windows: https://dev.mysql.com/downloads/windows/installer/